jk367/jk367/README.md

-Hi, my name is James Kettle and I'm a writer and photographer.
+Hi, my name is James Kettle and I'm the CEO of CloudCap, a writer and a photographer.
 I'm based in NYC and like reading and eletronic music.

-jmkettle.com